 8. STORAGE AND RETENTION

-We typically store your personal information on servers located within the European Economic Area (“EEA”).
-However, there are times where The information that we collect from you may be transferred to, and stored at, a destination outside the EEA e.g. if you participate in one of our peer exchange events, we will need to transfer your personal information into the jurisdiction where the event is due to take place.
+We typically store your personal information on servers located within the UK and/or the European Economic Area (“EEA”).
+However, there are times where the information that we collect from you may be transferred to, and stored at, a destination outside the UK or the EEA e.g., if you participate in one of our peer exchange events, we will need to transfer your personal information into the jurisdiction where the event is due to take place.
 We will take all steps reasonably necessary to ensure that any personal data transferred outside the UK or the EEA is treated securely and in accordance with applicable data protection laws.
+Please contact us if you want further information on the specific mechanism used by us when transferring your personal data out of the UK or the EEA.

 How long we keep it

 We collect and store personal information for purposes connected with our business.
-As such, we will only retain your personal information for as long as necessary for those purposes.
-We have a Data Retention Policy that lists the specific time periods for which personal data will be held.
-The time periods are determined using legal obligations and legitimate business interest.
+As such, we will only retain your personal information for as long as is reasonably necessary for those purposes.
+If you would like further information concerning details of retention periods for different aspects of your personal data, please contact us using the details given in section 1 (Introduction).

 9. THIRD PARTIES